 Purpose Executes an executable program and returns the exit code to GAUSS.
-Format y = exec(program, comline);Input program string, the name of the program to be executed. string, the arguments to be placed on the command line of comline the program being executed.
-Output the exit code returned by program.
-If exec cannot execute program, the error returns will be negative. -1 file not found the file is not an executable file -3 not enough memory -4 command line too long Remarks Under Windows, the file can be given an extension or a "." meaning no extension.
-Otherwise the file will be searched for with the following extensions in their given order: .com, .exe, .bat, .cmd.
-Example y = exec("atog", "comd1.cmd"); if y; errorlog "atog failed"; end; endif; In this example, the ATOG ASCII conversion utility is executed under the exec function.
+Format y = exec(program, comline);Input string, the name of the program, including the extension, to program be executed. comline string, the arguments to be placed on the command line of the program being executed.
+Output the exit code returned by program. v If exec cannot execute program, the error returns will be negative. -1 file not found -2 the file is not an executable file -3 not enough memory -4 command line too long Example y = exec("atog.exe", "comd1.cmd"); if y; errorlog "atog failed"; end; endif; In this Windows example, the ATOG ASCII conversion utility is executed under the exec function.
+The name of the command file to be used, execbg execbg pid = execbg(program, comline);

+In this Windows example, the ATOG ASCII conversion utility is executed under the exec function.
 The name of the command file to be used, comd1.cmd, is passed to ATOG on its command line.
 The exit code y returned by exec is tested to see if ATOG was successful; if not, the program will be terminated after printing an error message.
 See "Utilities" in the User Guide.